 - Developing a Fintech app costs around $59,000.

 FinTech is short for financial technologies — financial products provided with the help of innovations, commonly online.

 The FinTech industry uses modern technologies to compete with traditional financial institutions.
-This includes payments and transfers, financing, money management programs, financial planning applications, insurance, and much more.
-Financial technologies improve data processing and increase the security of customers with additional layers of fraud protection.
+This includes online payments and transfers, financing, money management programs, financial planning applications, insurance, and much more.
+Financial technologies improve financial data processing and increase the security of customers with additional layers of fraud protection.

 FinTech market overview